 Learning extends beyond Exploris's walls; it connects to the world.
 Students work in the "field" sometimes once or twice a week.
 The field may be a wetland, a museum, a community garden, a science lab, a courtroom, a national forest, etc. Field experiences are deeply woven into each teacher's curriculum.
-Attendance is required on all field experiences just as it is in the classroom.
+On days when learning is taking place outside the classroom on a field experience, students are expected to be in attendance.
+Reasonable modifications can be made to accommodate physical or learning disabilities, which may include an alternate activity offered at school or an excused absence from a field experience.
+Unless a modification is required for a disability, attendance is required on all field experiences just as it is in the classroom, and absences for any reasons other than those recognized by the state, such as illness, will be considered unexcused and no alternate program will be provided.